-- Keyboard double typing Windows 10– Sometimes your keyboard can repeat letters or start typing suddenly.
+- Keyboard double typing Windows 10– Sometimes your keyboard can repeat letters.
 If this happens, be sure to update your drivers or reinstall them.

-- Keyboard randomly typing – This issue can occur for various reasons, but you should be able to fix the problem with one of our solutions.
+- Keyboard typing randomly – This issue can occur for various reasons, but you should be able to fix the problem with one of our solutions.

-- Run the keyboard troubleshooter
+1. Run the keyboard troubleshooter

 - Open the Settings app and navigate to the Update & Security section.
 You can open the Settings app quickly by using Windows Key + I shortcut.

 - Select Troubleshoot from the menu on the left.
 In the right pane, select Keyboard and click Run the troubleshooter button.

 - Follow the instructions on the screen to complete the troubleshooting process.

 Once the troubleshooting process is finished, check if the problem is still there.
 According to users, the problem might be a temporary software glitch, and running the troubleshooter should fix it.